fox-it/quantuminsert/pcaps/README.md

 302 HTTP Redirects
 -------------------
-The following pcaps contain a HTTP 302 redirect to `http://www.fox-it.com`, which we shot on SYN+ACK of `slashdot.org` and `www.linkedin.com`.
+The following pcaps contains a HTTP 302 redirect to `http://www.fox-it.com`, which we shot on the SYN+ACK of `slashdot.org` and `www.linkedin.com`.
 The browser was succesfully redirected as can be seen in the pcaps.

  * [qi_local_SYNACK_linkedin_redirect.pcap](qi_local_SYNACK_linkedin_redirect.pcap)
  * [qi_local_SYNACK_slashdot_redirect.pcap](qi_local_SYNACK_slashdot_redirect.pcap)

-The following is also a redirect, but shot on the client's actual HTTP GET request after checking the unique identifier in the `Cookie` header:
+The following pcap is also a redirect, but shot on the client's actual HTTP GET request after checking the unique identifier in the `Cookie` header:

  * [qi_local_GET_slashdot_redirect.pcap](qi_local_GET_slashdot_redirect.pcap)